 Awesome, but Impractical: The Devil Z. Hooray, it's way more powerful than your usual 240Z!
 Hooray, it's also near-impossible to control and, with the exception of its immediate previous owner, every past owner of it has died driving it!

-Cool Old Guy: Yoshiyaki Ishida, who drove a Ferrari in the manga and anime (and either a Gemballa Avalanche, a Subaru Alcyone SVX, or lately a Chevrolet Corvette ZR1 in the games), could street race pretty good.
+Cool Old Guy: Yoshiyaki Ishida, who drove a Ferrari in the manga, anime and film (and either a Gemballa Avalanche, a Subaru Alcyone SVX, or lately a Chevrolet Corvette ZR1 in the games), could street race pretty good.
 Also cool about him was being able to replace a broken fanbelt with one made from a pantyhose (and he did it on his Ferrari).

 Cross Over: To the Tokyo Extreme Racer series.
 The ??? wanderer especially.